monitoringartist/ZenPacks.JanGaraj.TcpStat/README.md

 About
 =====

-This SSH-based ZenPack provides TCP state overview for IPv4 and IPv6.
+This SSH-based ZenPack provides TCP state statistic for IPv4 and IPv6.

 Requirements
 ============